THiS Connect London

 Driving impact more efficiently with UserTesting AI

 UserTesting AI is one solution for turning bottlenecks into force multipliers.
-Using the largest purpose-built dataset of its kind, we can unlock efficiencies at every stage of the product development process — transforming the way teams gather, analyse, and act on user insights.
+Using the largest purpose-built dataset of its kind, we can unlock efficiencies at every stage of the product development process—transforming the way teams gather, analyze, and act on user insights.
 Far from taking jobs, our development of AI features has always focused on helping human beings do their jobs more easily and effectively.

 Partnership

-The last theme of the keynote centred on how UserTesting works with organisations to help them scale and improve their product development lifecycles.
+The last theme of the keynote centered on how UserTesting works with organizations to help them scale and improve their product development lifecycles.
 Since merging with UserZoom, we can now offer an end-to-end solution that addresses all product needs in one place.
-We partner with organisations to help them navigate their unique journeys, providing training and enablement to get teams started, process experts to extend teams, and full service implementation to accelerate change.
+We partner with organizations to help them navigate their unique journeys, providing training and enablement to get teams started, process experts to extend teams, and full-service implementation to accelerate change.

 Customer stories and expert insights

-Next up, attendees heard from thought leaders at organisations that have successfully implemented UserTesting and are benefitting from an emphasis on human insight.
+Next up, attendees heard from thought leaders at organizations that have successfully implemented UserTesting and are benefitting from an emphasis on human insight.

-Picsart: Creating a customer-centric product organisation and building the top-rated app in the UK
+Picsart: Creating a customer-centric product organization and building the top-rated app in the UK

 ASOS: Driving highly efficient and collaborative product development across teams

-They restructured the way their teams were organised, focusing more on holistic journeys rather than specific projects.
+They restructured the way their teams were organized, focusing more on holistic journeys rather than specific projects.
 Engagement between product design and engineering was facilitated through regular ideation sessions that allowed cross-functional sharing of ideas.
-This culture shift has brought them closer to their customers and increased efficiency through faster decision making and reduced rework in the process, giving them the confidence to go after their ‘big rock’ items and deliver on the company strategy.
+This culture shift has brought them closer to their customers and increased efficiency through faster decision-making and reduced rework in the process, giving them the confidence to go after their ‘big rock’ items and deliver on the company strategy.
 Collaboration is key.

 British Airways: Empowering teams and scaling insights